Bnopsys/financial-data-dashboard/README.md

 > [ ] Visual Class
 >
 > [ ] Data Class
+>
+> [ ] Use an API instead of pulling data
+>
+> [ ] For larger scale using a dictionary is preferrable but with a small amount of data, function calls are sufficent

 ---Data Drop Folder/Config File-------------------
 * make a datadrop folder and when I run the final code it takes the current month with the first